What is Mental Wellness?

 Mentally well people are upbeat, self-assured, and happy.
 They are in control of their thoughts, emotions, and behavior.
 This enables them to handle challenges, build strong relationships, and enjoy life fully.
 Achieving good mental health will allow you to:

-• cope with the stress and challenges of life,
+• cope with the stress and challenge of life,

 • engage in productive work,